mjaymeyer/aeris-aair-home-assistant/README.md

     broadcast MQTT topic prefix if you like (such as if you have multiple Aeris Purifiers and you need them unique).

-3. Hit save the and the unit will reboot once more and you should see any display changes if you made them.
+3. Hit save and the unit will reboot once more and you should see any display changes if you made them.

 ### Home Assistant